 I love the umbrella of speculative fiction, primarily fairy tales, folklore, mythology, and alternate history.
 I love how these types of stories speak to our “collective unconscious” (as Jung called it), meaning they speak to the universal truths of what it means to be human.

-Last year I had my 1st flash fiction piece published in a journal, and am actively submitting flash fiction, short stories, and poetry to journals, e-zines, and anthologies.
+I have had flash fiction, poetry, and a short story published online and in print, and am actively submitting to journals, e-zines, and anthologies.

-I love fantasy worlds, wordplay and witticisms, slow-burn romances, unique descriptions, characters that kick butt (physically or mentally)… I love a lot of things, so this is by no means a complete list!
+I love retellings/reimaginings, wordplay and witticisms, heist stories, slow-burn romances, unique descriptions, characters that kick butt (physically or mentally) . . .
+I love a lot of things, so this is by no means a complete list!

 My favorite authors are Gail Carson Levine, Jane Yolen, Neil Gaiman, J.M.
 Barrie, and Christopher Healy.
 To find out more about my reading tastes and/or to compare virtual bookshelves, check out my Goodreads page: https://www.goodreads.com/author/show/17649169.Jennifer_Bushroe